doorleyr/andorraBayesNet/README.md

-# Andorra PGM transport model
+# Bayesian Network Model for traffic conditions in Andorra
 Estimates travel demand and traffic in Andorra based on combination of telecom data and limited traffic counts using a Gaussian Bayesian Network model.
 A JS front end maps the results over time.

 ## Overview